October 7, 2020

 The COVID-19 pandemic has since heightened global awareness of our interdependence with all beings and the organic environment that sustains us.

-Our global time-out opened a window for more of us to become proactively aware and responsive.
+Our global time-out opened a window for more of us to become attentively aware and proactively responsive.
 It provided nonessential workers with a pause from being too preoccupied with often conflicting obligations and digital distractions to empathize with themselves, let alone anyone else.

 Today’s interrelated catastrophes serve as a wake-up call.
 Here in the United States, deadly partisan politics delayed equitable funding for nationwide coronavirus testing, medical equipment and supplies, and life-saving healthcare reporting.

 Many of us continued to safeguard one another by social distancing and remaining largely in lockdown.
-In international news, we enviously learned that nationally tested New Zealanders could safely return to their workplaces and shops, restaurants and sporting events, and sizable gatherings after little more than two months.
+In international news, we enviously learned how nationally tested New Zealanders could safely return to their workplaces and shops, restaurants and sporting events, and sizable gatherings in little more than two months.

 That’s all the time it took for New Zealand Prime Minister Jacinda Ardern and her united team of 5 million to contain and eradicate COVID-19 for more than 100 days.
 When new coronavirus cases foreseeably emerged, prepared New Zealanders resumed their phased lockdowns with transparent testing and contact tracing and, again, safely and healthfully contained and eradicated COVID-19.